 Latissimus muscle flap

 Latissimus muscle flap breast reconstruction has been available since the 1970s.
 The latissimus dorsi muscle is the muscle that lies in your back.
 If you stand against a wall and push with your hands, you can contract this muscle.
 An expander or sometimes a permanent implant is almost always required with this type of reconstruction.
-This is an excellent type of reconstruction for patients who continue to smoke or who are overweight and have a droopy opposite breast.
+The muscle flap surgery is an excellent type of reconstruction for patients who continue to smoke or who are overweight and have a droopy opposite breast.

 Perforator flaps represent the newest advance in breast reconstruction.
 These flaps are based on a single blood vessel and do not require the removal of a muscle to supply the skin and fat.
 Instead, microsurgical techniques are needed to connect the very small blood vessels of the flap to blood vessels in the axilla or usually ribs.
 This technique usually takes longer than other techniques.
 Any patient who is a candidate for tissue reconstruction is a candidate for perforator flap reconstruction.